pymupdf/PyMuPDF/docs/page.rst

       :arg rect-like rect: rect-like.
       :arg textpage: a :ref:`TextPage` to use.
 If omitted, a new, temporary textpage will be created.

       :returns: a string with interspersed linebreaks where necessary.
 It is based on dedicated code (changed in v1.19.0).
-A tyical use is checking the result of :meth:`Page.search_for`:
+A typical use is checking the result of :meth:`Page.search_for`:

         >>> rl = page.search_for("currency:")
         >>> page.get_textbox(rl[0])